thesephist/dotink/content/posts/maverick.md

 The [**Ink playground**](https://play.dotink.co), named project _"Maverick"_, is a web IDE and REPL for Ink.
 It's a single-page web application written in pure Ink, and makes it possible to write and run Ink programs entirely in the browser.

-With the playground, we can experiment with and program in Ink on the go on a mobile device, or on a system that doesn't have Ink installed.
+With the playground, we can program in Ink on the go on a mobile device, or on a system that doesn't have Ink installed.
 It also allows me to embed an Ink programming environment directly into a website or blog, like this.

 <iframe src="https://play.dotink.co/?embed=1" frameborder="0" class="maverick"></iframe>